HVAC Repair Rock Hill SC – Frequently Asked Questions

-What kind of preventative maintenance can be done?
+What kind of preventative HVAC system maintenance can be done?

 With the proper attention, heating and cooling systems can keep you comfortable year-round.
 Heat pumps and oil-fired furnaces and boilers need annual maintenance to keep them working at their best.
 Gas-fired equipment, on the other hand, burns cleaner and can be serviced every other year.
 A close inspection will uncover leaks, soot, rust, rot, corroded electrical contacts and frayed wires.